cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 The two main drawbacks of this base implementation are:

 - the increased size taken by the block store, in particular with big extensions
-- the increased bandwith taken by the new format of `BlockResponse`
+- the increased bandwidth taken by the new format of `BlockResponse`

 #### Possible Optimization: Pruning the Extended Commit History

 If we cannot switch from the consensus reactor back to the blocksync reactor we cannot prune the extended commit backlog in the block store without sacrificing the implementation's correctness.
-The asynchronous nature of our distributed system model allows a process to fall behing an arbitrary number of heights, and thus all extended commits need to be kept *just in case* a node that late had previously switched to the consensus reactor.
+The asynchronous nature of our distributed system model allows a process to fall behind an arbitrary number of heights, and thus all extended commits need to be kept *just in case* a node that late had previously switched to the consensus reactor.